Page last updated Jul 8, 2015 @ 10:07pm

-To determine the feasibility of your stream or pond for producing electricity you must estimate the head and flow.
+To determine the feasibility of your stream or pond for producing electricity you must estimate the head pressure (elevation drop) and available flow.

 The Head measurement can be performed using several techniques.
 A garden hose can be routed from the upper end of the stream at the prospective intake location down to the lower elevation where you might locate the turbine.
 Allow the stream to fill the hose until water flows out of the lower end.
 Then raise the lower end until the water just stops spilling out of the hose.
 Measure the height between the end of the hose down to the planned location of the turbine.
 This measurement in feet is the static head.
 Or attach a pressure gauge to the end of the hose to measure the pressure directly.
 If the distance or height is too great to measure using a single section of hose, join several sections together.
 Or, make several intermediate measurements using this technique and add the heads together.

 Alternative methods include use of a surveyor's transit, or a carpenter's level and measuring stick, an altimeter, or the gps on some smart phones.

 Flow can be measured by channeling the water into a pipe using a temporary dam to fill a container of known volume.
 Divide the container volume in gallons by the time to fill in minutes to get gallons per minute (gpm).

 A more versatile method is to use a weir.
 Cut a rectangular opening in one edge of a board or piece of sheet metal.
 Then set this in the stream to act like a dam with the water flowing through the opening.
 Measure the depth of the water flowing through the rectangle and the width of the rectangle.

 Note that because the surface of the stream as it approaches the weir may fall as the water accelerates toward the opening be sure to measure the depth at least 1-4 feet behind (up stream) of the weir.
 See diagram below.